-- The hardness of the EDM surface is more significant than that of the machined surface, which is good for protecting the lubricating oil.
+- The EDM surface has greater hardness compared to the machined surface, providing enhanced protection for the lubricating oil.
 Surface lubricity and wear resistance are better than machined surfaces under the same surface roughness, making them particularly appropriate for die manufacturing.

 - During processing, the tool electrode does not touch the material being worked on, and the force between the two is minimal.
 The material of the tool electrode does not have to be more challenging than the material of the workpiece.
 As a result, the tool electrode is simple to produce.

 - It is appropriate for processing low-rigidity workpieces as well as micro-processing.
 Besides, it is especially appropriate for cutting workpieces with complex surfaces because it helps replicate the shape of the tool electrode to the workpiece.
-It works well for pieces made of unusual materials or complicated shapes that are hard to work with and can’t be made with traditional machining methods.
+It is effective for working with challenging materials or intricate shapes that are difficult to handle using traditional machining methods.

 - No Need for Mechanical Force:

 Wire EDM is different from many other ways of making things because it uses heat discharges instead of blows to cut through materials.
-This means the finished product will not be deformed, warped, or have any deformation side effects induced by raw force in material removal.
+The finished product remains deformation-free, without warping or any adverse effects from raw force during material removal.